Select Language::

 While testicular cancer overall is an uncommon cancer, it is the most common solid tumour in young men between the ages of 15 and 40 years.
 All young men should regularly do self-examination of their testicles.

-What are the risk factors?
+What are the risk factors for testicular cancer?

 The exact causes are unknown but there are a few risk factors for testicular cancer.